MarkHoeber/tools-tech-syllabus/source/intro.rst

 there are many more.
 You are encouraged to search on your own, and if you learn a trick we haven't covered, share it.

-You will need to spend around 4-8 hours per week for this class.
+You will need to spend around ~4 hours per week for this class.

-Class participation online, between class meetings, is expected.
+Class participation on `Slack`_, between class meetings, is expected.

 You are also expected to collaborate, in small teams and as a class.
-There will be team projects -- after all, that is how most of you will work.
 I will comment on your work.
 You are encouraged to help each other and comment on each other's work as well.